HectorVilas/odin-library/README.md

 I downloaded the Coffee Tin font from [here](https://www.1001freefonts.com/coffee-tin.font) to use in the project.
 This font looks amazing, but I'm not sure how I should handle it, having a very black top half and mostly transparent bottom half.
 For now I'm using it in the title.

 After this, I started writing the `CSS`, preparing the terrain for the cards.
-I went for the `grid` display, with `auto-fit` for colums, so it can adjust itself dynamically depending on the viewport width.
+I went for the `grid` display, with `auto-fit` for columns, so it can adjust itself dynamically depending on the viewport width.

 Then I started with the card design.
 It looked so bland, so I changed it's borders and added a linear-gradient to make it like a book.
 It was going to have a disabled checkbox to indicate the read status, but I went for something a little different: a ribbon with a "read" message wrapped in the corner of the book (the card).